Easily Find Qantas & Velocity Reward Availability with Seats.aero

 Some limitations to keep in mind

 One slight problem is that the results are cached.
-So by regularly checking for availability in the background, Seats.aero is able to show the results of any search very quickly.
-But you’ll generally be looking at information that could be up to 8 hours old.
+By regularly checking for availability in the background, seats.aero is able to show the results of any search very quickly.
+But you’ll generally be looking at information that could be hours or days old.
 The good news is that it does actually tell you when the seats shown were last checked.
 If you click on the “i” box beside any of the results, it will do another verification check on the spot to make sure the seats are still there in real-time.

-Another limitation is that Seats.aero doesn’t (yet) cover all routes.
-For example, it doesn’t cover most Qantas domestic routes other than a few of the most popular ones (such as Melbourne-Perth, Brisbane-Perth and Sydney-Lord Howe Island).
+Another limitation is that seats.aero doesn’t (yet) cover all routes in the Explore mode.
+For example, it doesn’t cover most Qantas domestic routes other than a few of the most popular ones.
 It also doesn’t cover every partner airline route, so it will potentially miss some options that do actually exist.
 That said, Pro members can request new routes to be added – and I’ve found Seats.aero to be very responsive in adding suggested routes.

-Seats.aero won’t show award seats on airlines that don’t appear on your frequent flyer program’s own website.
-For example, reward seats on Virgin Atlantic, Hawaiian Airlines and South African Airways don’t appear on the Virgin Australia website.
+Finally, seats.aero won’t show award seats on airlines that don’t appear on your frequent flyer program’s own website.
+For example, reward seats on Virgin Atlantic, South African Airways and Hong Kong Airlines don’t appear on the Virgin Australia website.
 So you’d still need to use other methods to find seats on those airlines before calling Velocity Frequent Flyer to book.

 Availability on specific flights can differ according to your status & frequent flyer program

-If using the Qantas Frequent Flyer search function, you should also keep in mind that Seats.aero won’t necessarily take into account your Qantas Frequent Flyer status.
+If using the Qantas Frequent Flyer search function, seats.aero won’t necessarily take into account your Qantas Frequent Flyer status.
 If you have Qantas Silver, Gold, Platinum or Platinum One status, you may have access to increased award availability that you would be able to see when searching on the Qantas website.
-But those extra seats wouldn’t appear on Seats.aero (nor on most other third-party tools, other than KVS Tool which searches using your personal account details).
+But those extra seats wouldn’t appear on seats.aero (nor on most other third-party tools, other than KVS Tool which searches using your personal account details).

 You should also keep in mind that award availability can differ depending on which frequent flyer program you’re using to book.
 For example, Singapore Airlines is a Star Alliance member and partners with Virgin Australia.
 But the availability of Singapore Airlines award seats could be different for members of KrisFlyer, Aeroplan, Velocity, Avianca LifeMiles and United MileagePlus.